 The City of Coppell supports an Open Government philosophy and has established a comprehensive online resource for citizens to review a variety of government documents and provide a forum to address any questions that arise.

-During the February 23, 2021, City Council meeting, the governing body voted to publish a Notice of Intention to issue certificate of obligation.
+During the February 23, 2021, City Council meeting, the governing body voted to publish a Notice of Intention to issue a certificate of obligation.
 The proposed issue will be considered via ordinance during the regularly scheduled Council meeting on April 27, 2021.

 The City Budget is an annual document that outlines revenues and expenditures for the fiscal year, in accordance with citizen needs and expectations.